Nesuki/Python/3rdpractice.md

 Whats the result of this run? justify.

-Successfully modifies the value 'a' to 'b', this works because the list is being modified within the tuple, so it's not being modifying the tuple structure.
+Successfully modifies the value 'a' to 'b', this works because the list is being modified within the tuple, so it's not modifying the tuple structure.

 According to this list: lista=[1,True,['a','b','c'], "hola"]. run the different commands and describe the results
 a)